-Altrua Healthshare offers 4 different programs: Ruby, Sapphire, Emerald, and Diamond.
-These programs differ in their MRA, cost, and the benefits that they provide.
+Altrua HealthShare offers four different membership options: Ruby, Sapphire, Emerald, and Diamond.
+These programs differ in their personal responsibility and monthly contribution amounts, and the benefits that they provide.

-The Ruby program is the cheapest, for only $105 per person, regardless of their age.
+The Ruby program is the cheapest, for only $105 per person.
 The second cheapest is Sapphire, for $140 to $345 per person, depending on the member’s age.
 Next is the Emerald program, for $250 to $415 per person.
 Finally, the Diamond package—the most luxurious option—costs from $280 to $485 per person, depending on age.
 If you would like to know more about the pricing and what is included in each of the packages, visit their price list here.

-Among other benefits, the members of Altrua Healthshare are offered 20%-50% discounts on most dental procedures.
+Among other benefits, the members of Altrua HealthShare are offered 20%-50% discounts on most dental procedures.
+They also offer the Altrua SmileShare program, which they tout as “America’s Only DentalShare,” which brings together a community dedicated to sharing one another’s dental costs.
 It is a great way to cut down costs and get the most out of the money that you are paying for dental care!

 1) Consult your needs and medical history

-If you have a high chance of getting an inherited dental anomaly (such as hypodontia and enamel defects), make sure that the plan for which you intend to sign up covers the potential treatment.
+If you have a high chance of getting an inherited dental anomaly (such as hypodontia and enamel defects), make sure that the program you sign up for would cover the treatment.
 Also, consider what your expectations are from the plan.
-Do you intend to be covered for routine check-ups, surgeries, and emergencies, or both?
+Do you intend to be covered for routine check-ups, surgeries, and emergencies?
 Will you need dentures or braces?
-Do you perhaps wear them already?
-These are all the things that you should consider when signing up.
+Do you wear them already?
+These are all the things you should consider when signing up.

 2) Read the guidelines carefully

-This rule goes for anything that you sign up to, but it is very important.
-Ending up at the dentist’s because of a nasty emergency could ruin your day, but knowing that your dental plan doesn’t cover it (and you thought it does) is even worse.
+This rule is important for anything that you sign up for.
+Ending up at the dentist’s because of a nasty emergency could ruin your day, but finding our that your dental plan doesn’t cover it (and you thought it did) is even worse.
 Read the fine print, too, and ask questions if something isn’t clear.
-Some healthshares are also restricted to certain states, so pay attention to that, too.
+Some health shares are also restricted to certain states, so pay attention to that, too.

 3) Pay attention to the requirements

-Some healthshares have strict rules pertaining to their beliefs or expectations.
-Some uphold Christian beliefs and will ask you to not smoke, drink, or have extramarital sex; others only accept members that are single or in a traditional marriage.
+Some health shares have strict rules pertaining to their beliefs or expectations.
+Some will require you to not smoke, drink, or have extramarital sex; some others only accept members that are single or in a traditional marriage.

-Your dental health is important, so do your research before you decide to sign up for a plan.
-After you’re done, smile with relief – your future is safer, thanks to a good choice you have made!
+Your dental health is important, so do your research before you decide to sign up for a program.
+After you’re done, smile with relief!